 WHY USE AN ARCHITECT?

 The following is intended primarily for the prospective one time Client for relatively small or domestic work.
-The Commercial Client will hopefully have sufficient experience to already know the benefits of using an Architect.
+The Commercial Client will hopefully have sufficient experience to already know the benefits of using a qualified Architect.

-The term ‘Architect’ is protected in law under the Architects Registration Act 1997 and anyone calling themselves an Architect has to have met the stringent qualifications set down by the Architects Registration Board and continue to meet the requirements of the Professional Code of Conduct.
-In addition, an RIBA Chartered Architect or Chartered Practice will have to meet further parallel obligations of Professional Conduct and have in place defined methods of working, employment, health and safety and propriety.
+The term ‘Architect’ is protected in law under the Architects Registration Act 1997 and anyone calling themselves an Architect has to have met the stringent qualifications set down by the Architects Registration Board and continue to meet the requirements of the Professional Code of Conduct and have in place defined methods of working, employment, continuing professional development, health and safety and propriety.
 An Architect will help you achieve your aspirations and vision, as well as add value to your project through good design and sound construction.
 Undertaking a building project, whatever its scale, can be a daunting experience.
 When you use an Architect you are employing someone who has undertaken a minimum of seven years of architectural training, both academic and practical before their first opportunity to sit their final qualifications – no other building professional is trained in design and construction to such a level of expertise.
 Anyone styling themselves ‘architectural consultant’, ‘building consultant’, ‘architectural designer’, ‘plan drawing service’ amongst any others is highly unlikely to be an Architect, and will not have comparable skill or knowledge; if they did they would be able to call themselves Architect and enjoy the value of protected title.
-An RIBA Chartered Architect can help you realise your objectives and guide you through the design and construction process.
+A Registered Architect can help you realise your objectives and guide you through the design and construction process.
 They provide a service that extends well beyond producing a set of drawings – they will handle the administration, bring value for money, peace of mind and imagination to your project whilst keeping it on track, but most importantly acting with Professional integrity and impartiality.

-Regulation by both the Architect’s Registration Board, with whom all Architects have to have membership to enjoy the use of the title, and also the Royal Institute of British Architects means that a Chartered Architect faces the possibility of discipline, financial penalty or ultimately being struck off and removed from the Register should their actions or omissions dictate.
+Regulation by the Architect’s Registration Board, with whom all Architects have to have membership to enjoy the use of the title means that a Registered Architect faces the possibility of discipline, financial penalty or ultimately being struck off and removed from the Register should their actions or omissions dictate.
 Obviously one who has spent so long achieving this status will not knowingly jeapordise their right to use the term Architect and will always have consideration for this together with the public shame of a disciplinary procedure.
 No amount of Professional Indemnity Insurance can cater for this.

-If you use someone who is unregulated then you will have no recourse through these two bodies, and the quality of service, even if only when and if the project encounters difficulties, that you are likely to receive from such people may well reflect this.
+If you use someone who is unregulated then you will have no recourse through the Architects’ Registration Board and the quality of service, even if only when and if the project encounters difficulties, that you are likely to receive from such people may well reflect this.